Skip to content

 Sun Surveyor

 You start with a 3D compass that shows the sun’s path throughout the day.
-Below, you can swipe between data points, including golden hour times, nighttime photo opportunities, and shadow lengths.
+The area below lets you swipe between data points, including golden hour times, nighttime photo opportunities, and shadow lengths.
+Elsewhere, map and live views provide added flexibility and features.
+And Street View overlays the sun’s progression onto any Google Street View scene.

 Get Sun Surveyor